johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-11-07-open-graph-sharing-previews-guide.md

 ---
-title: 'Open Graph: a guide to sharing previews'
+title: 'Open Graph: a guide to sharable social media previews'
 authors: johnnyreilly
 tags: [Open Graph]
 image: blog/2021-11-07-open-graph-sharing-previews-guide/title-image.png
 hide_table_of_contents: false
 ---

 The Open Graph protocol has become the standard mechanism for sharing rich content on the web.
-This post looks at what implementing Open Graph tags for sharing previews looks like, the tools you can use and also an examines the different platform rendering issue.
+This post looks at what implementing Open Graph tags for sharable previews (often called social media previews) looks like, the tools you can use and also an examines the different platform rendering issue.

 ![title image reading "NSwag generated C# client: Open API property name clashes and decimal types rather than double" with a C# logo and Open API logos](../static/blog/2021-11-07-open-graph-sharing-previews-guide/title-image.png)